voss-jessica1-rgb/Renewable-Energie/1_DatasetCharacteristics/README.md

 - **Dataset Owner/Contact:** [If applicable, provide contact information for private datasets]

 ### Dataset Characteristics
-- **Number of Observations:** [Total number of samples/records in your dataset.
-For time series data, also specify the temporal resolution (e.g., daily, hourly, etc.)]
-Number of samples: 874
-We have daily data from 23.06.2023 to 13.11.2025
+- **Number of Observations:** Number of samples: 874, we have daily data from 23.06.2023 to 13.11.2025
-- **Number of Features:** 12
+- **Number of Features:** 9

 ### Target Variable/Label
 - **Label Name:** Solar Power generation (kWh)
 - **Label Type:** Regression
 - **Label Description:**
  Our label is the solar power generation of a solar plant.We want to predict the solar power generation of a privatly owned solar plant, by using a weather forecast
-- **Label Values:** [For classification: list of classes and their meanings.
-For regression: range of values.
-For other tasks: describe the label structure]
+- **Label Values:** The daily solar power generation ranges from 0 to 50 kWh
-- **Label Distribution:** [Brief description of class balance for classification or value distribution for regression]
+- **Label Distribution:**
+ The solar power generation is higher in the summer and lower in winter, so it varies periodically.

 ### Feature Description
-[Provide a brief description of each feature or group of features in your dataset.
-If you have many features, group them logically and describe each group.
-Include information about data types, ranges, and what each feature represents.]

-**Example format:**
-- **Feature 1 (feature_name):** [Description of what this feature represents, data type, and any relevant details]
-- **Feature 2 (feature_name):** [Description of what this feature represents, data type, and any relevant details]
-- **Feature Group (group_name):** [Description of a group of related features]
+- air temperature ():average local air temperature two meter above ground
+- humidity ():
+- soil temperature (): average local soil temperature
+- precipitation height(): amount of rain/snow that would accumultate on a flat surface
+- air pressure(): air pressure
+- visibility(): how far you can see (km)
+- solar radiation(): sum of solar radiation over the day
+- sunshine duration(): how long did the sun shine
+- cloud covererage(): percentage of cloud coverage averaged over the day

 ## Exploratory Data Analysis